marcin-osowski/upro/README.md

 TL;DR: Historically, `UPRO` costed about 2.24*interest rate + 1.58%
-(annualized) to hold.
+(annualized) to hold, in the sense that this is how much it lags behind it's stated objective.
 As of April 2019 this seems to be around 6% to 7%.
+Since fund's inception in June 2009 this resulted in ~20% loss vs stated objective.

 # UPRO
 `UPRO` is a leveraged ETF that promises 3x daily returns